mickmcq/mickmcq.github.io/infointeractdsgn/00designThinking/index.md

 ---

-I think it's better to start with an exercise that reminds of what we do, no matter how proficient we are at it.
+I think it's better to start with an exercise that reminds us of what we do, no matter how proficient we are at it.

 I need to know something about you and this is a very revealing exercise.